2024–25 Lamar Lady Cardinals basketball team

-The 2024–25 Lamar Lady Cardinals basketball team represents Lamar University during the 2024–25 NCAA Division I women's basketball season.
-The Lady Cardinals, led by sixth year head coach Aqua Franklin, play their home games at the Montagne Center in Beaumont, Texas as members of the Southland Conference.
+The 2024–25 Lamar Lady Cardinals basketball team represented Lamar University during the 2024–25 NCAA Division I women's basketball season.
+The Lady Cardinals, led by sixth year head coach Aqua Franklin, played their home games at the Montagne Center in Beaumont, Texas as members of the Southland Conference.

 Media

 Home games are broadcast on ESPN+.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 17, 2024.
 Receiving 236 overall votes and 19 first-place votes, the Lady Cardinals were picked to finish first in the conference.